 Giving your goals their best chance of becoming a reality means creating an effective change management plan, communicating it to all relevant parties and ensuring objectives are met along the way.
 It’s one of the many change management strategy documents that you need to create for your change initiative.

 There is no one way to go about developing a change management plan.
-Some favor Prosci’s ADKAR model:
+An example is Kotter’s eight-step process:

 Regardless of the specific model used to achieve organizational transformation, a successful change management plan should include at least these elements:

 - Definition of goals: This must go beyond simply stating the transformational goal to why it’s necessary and will be beneficial for everyone involved.
 Ensuring there’s a compelling story will help keep team members on board and energized.

 - Capability and readiness assessment: Does your current team have the skill set or time to achieve the goals?
 Who within the organization will take ownership of the process and outcomes?

 - Determination of effects: What departments and individuals will be impacted?
 Organizational transformation is by definition broad, so it’s important to be as specific as possible, determining how the changes will impact all team members.